hongkim25/TLTP/README.md

 17 OCT 2025 - Woke up at 8:00.
 Adjusted the plan for the rest of the TLTP without the bootcamp, continued Spanish grammar course (completed 12 out of 60 lectures), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.

 __WEEK 11__ <br>
 16 OCT 2025 - Woke up at 6:40.
-Made a tough decision to leave the Programmers AI Backend bootcamp to continue TLTP in the best possible way, continued Spanish DELE B2 preparation course (completed 16 out of 45 lectures), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
+Made a tough decision to leave the Programmers AI Backend bootcamp to continue TLTP in the best possible way, continued Spanish DELE B2 preparation course (completed 16 out of 45 lectures), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo (achieved a 2,000-day Duolingo streak).

 15 OCT 2025 - Woke up at 7:40.
 Completed day 19 of the Programmers AI Backend bootcamp (First team project - day 3, 09:00-18:00), continued Spanish DELE B2 preparation course (completed 15 out of 45 lectures), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.